-Utilisation describes the procedure for the seller's shipping of the goods, the transfer of documents from the seller to the buyer through the banks (presentation), and the transfer of the payment from the buyer to the seller through the banks (settlement).
+Utilisation describes the procedure for the transfer of documents from the seller to the buyer through the banks (presentation), and the transfer of funds from the buyer to the seller through the banks (settlement).
 For example:

-(5) Seller ships goods – The seller (beneficiary) ships the goods to the buyer and obtains the documents required by the letter of credit.
+(5) Seller ships goods – The seller (beneficiary) ships the goods to the buyer and obtains the documents required under the letter of credit.

-(6) Seller presents documents to Advising or Confirming Bank or directly to the Issuing Bank – The seller prepares and presents a document package to his bank (the advising or confirming bank) consisting of (a) the transport document if required by the credit, and (b) other documents (e.g. commercial invoice, insurance document, certificate of origin, inspection certificate, etc.) as required by the documentary credit.
+(6) Seller presents documents to Nominated Bank or directly to the Issuing Bank – The seller prepares and presents the required documents to the nominated/confirming bank consisting of (a) the transport document if required by the credit, and (b) other documents (e.g. commercial invoice, insurance document, certificate of origin, inspection certificate, etc.) as required by the documentary credit.

-(7) Nominated or Confirming Bank reviews documents and pays Seller - The nominating or confirming bank (a) reviews the documents making certain the documents are in conformity with the terms of the credit and (b) pays the seller (based upon the terms of the credit) which may mean that payment does not occur until after (5).
-An advising bank does not normally examine the documents, but simply forwards them on to the confirming or issuing bank for their examination.
+(7) Nominated Bank reviews documents - The nominating bank (a) reviews the documents to ascertain that they are in conformity with the terms of the credit and (b) if it has added its confirmation pays the seller (it will honour or negotiate the documents based upon the terms of the credit)..
+An advising bank that is not a nominated bank does not normally examine the documents, but simply forwards them on to the confirming or issuing bank for their examination in accordance with the terms of the credit.

-(8) Advising, Nominated or Confirming Bank transfers documents to Issuing Bank – The Advising, Nominated or Confirming bank sends the documentation by mail or courier to the issuing bank.
+(8) Nominated Bank transfers documents to Issuing Bank – The Nominated bank sends the documentation by mail or courier to the issuing bank in accordance with the terms of credit.

-(9) Issuing Bank reviews documents and reimburses the Nominated or Confirming Bank or makes payment to the beneficiary through the Advising Bank – The Issuing Bank (a) reviews the documents making certain the documents are in conformity with the terms of the credit, under advice to the Buyer that the documents have arrived, and (b) pays the beneficiary through the advising bank or reimburses the nominated or confirming bank (based upon the terms of the credit) and,
+(9) Issuing Bank reviews documents and reimburses the Nominated Bank or makes payment to the beneficiary through the presenting bank – The Issuing Bank (a) reviews the documents to ascertain that the documents are in conformity with the terms of the credit and (b) reimburses the nominated bank or presenting party (based upon the terms of the credit) ,

-(10) Buyer reimburses the Issuing Bank – The Buyer immediately reimburses the amount paid by the issuing bank or is granted a credit by the issuing bank allowing it to reimburse the issuing bank at a later date.
+(10) Applicant reimburses the Issuing Bank – The Buyer reimburses the amount paid by the issuing bank in accordance with the facility terms between them. .

-(11) Buyer receives documents and access to goods – The Issuing Bank sends the documents by mail or courier to the buyer who then takes possession of the shipment.
+(11) Buyer receives documents and access to goods – The Issuing Bank delivers the documents to the buyer who then takes possession of the shipment.

 (d) Settlement

-The form of payment is specified in the original credit, and must therefore be accepted by the seller.
+The form of payment is specified in the original credit..
 The following are common settlement methods:

-The Sight Credit (Settlement by Payment) – In a sight credit, the value of the credit is available to the exporter as soon as the terms and conditions of the credit have been met (as soon as the prescribed document package has been presented to and checked by the issuing, nominated or confirming bank and found to be conforming to the terms and conditions of the credit) or once the advising bank has received the funds from the issuing bank (unconfirmed).
-Payment may be affected (sic) directly by the nominated bank or confirming bank upon their examination of the documents and they are reimbursed for that payment by the issuing bank.
+Sight Credit (Settlement by Payment) – In a sight credit, the value of the credit is available to the exporter as soon as the terms and conditions of the credit have been met (as soon as the prescribed document package has been presented to and checked by the issuing, nominated or confirming bank and found to be conforming to the terms and conditions of the credit) or once the nominated bank has received the funds from the issuing bank (unconfirmed).
+Payment may be affected (sic) directly by the nominated bank upon their examination of the documents and they are reimbursed for that payment by the issuing bank.
+If the nominated bank also adds its confirmation to the credit it must honour or negotiate a complying presentation.

-The Usance Credit (Settlement by Acceptance) – In a Usance Credit, the beneficiary presents the required document package to the bank along with a time draft drawn on the issuing, nominated or confirming bank, or a third bank for the value of the credit.
-Once the documents have been found to be in order, the draft is accepted by the bank upon which it is drawn (the draft is now called an acceptance) and it may be returned to the seller who holds it until maturity.
+Acceptance Credit – In an Acceptance Credit, , the beneficiary presents the required documents to the nominated bank along with a draft (Bill of Exchange) drawn on the issuing, nominated or confirming bank, for the value of the credit.
+Once the documents have been found to be in order, the draft is accepted by the bank upon which it is drawn (the draft is now called an acceptance) and it may be returned to the seller for representation on maturity.